Information for individuals and business

-NSW Fair Trading administers a range of consumer protection legislation, some of which requires operators in a particular industry to be licensed.
-The types of licences and certificates Fair Trading issues include real estate agents, conveyancers, motor vehicle repairers, pawnbrokers and second-hand dealers, motor dealers, trade, builder and electrical.
+NSW Fair Trading manages a range of consumer protection legislation which requires people in a particular industry to be licensed.
+The types of licences and certificates we issue include real estate agents, conveyancers, motor vehicle repairers, pawnbrokers and second-hand dealers, motor dealers, trade, builder and electrical.

 Submissions must be made in writing unless the particular legislation allows you to make verbal submissions.

-If the opportunity to make verbal submissions is consented to by Fair Trading, then those submissions may be recorded on audio tape.
-If a tape recording is made, you will be supplied with a copy.
+If you make a verbal submission, it will be recorded on audio tape.
+If a tape recording is made, you’ll get a copy.

-You may choose to consult an industry association or legal practitioner for advice and your lawyer may also accompany you during your verbal submissions.
+You may choose to consult an industry association or legal practitioner for advice and your lawyer can also accompany you during your verbal submissions.

-Fair Trading will only make a decision after considering the relevant circumstances and, if you make submissions or provide evidence, taking that information into account.
+Fair Trading will only make a decision after considering the relevant circumstances and evidence.

-Once a decision has been made, Fair Trading will notify you in writing of the decision, identifying if any disciplinary action has been taken and giving reasons for the decision.
+Once a decision has been made, Fair Trading will notify you in writing of the decision.

-You may also seek a review of the decision by lodging an application with the NSW Civil and Administrative Tribunal.
+You can write to Fair Trading requesting a review of the decision.
+The internal review will be conducted by someone other than the original decision maker.
+You can also ask for a review of the decision by lodging an application with the NSW Civil and Administrative Tribunal.
 If you have not requested an internal review by Fair Trading, the Tribunal may ask you to do that first.

-If you are in doubt about any of the material provided to you or unsure how you should handle the process, you may contact the officer identified in the notice.
-You may also wish to consult a lawyer and, if you are a member of an industry association, you should approach them for advice or assistance.
+If you are in doubt about any of the material provided to you or unsure how you should handle the process, you can contact the officer identified in the notice.
+You can also ask a lawyer and industry association for advice or assistance.